What is labor?

-There are three main types of pain management for labor and birth:
+There are 3 main types of pain management for labor and birth:

 Relaxation.
 These techniques such as progressive relaxation, in which various muscle groups are relaxed in series, can help a woman detect tension and be better able to release that tension.

 Touch.
 This may include massage or light stroking to relieve tension.
 A jetted bath or a shower during labor may also be effective ways to relieve pain or tension.
-Ask your physician or midwife before taking a tub bath in labor.
+Ask your healthcare provider before taking a tub bath in labor.